An Ox, an Ass … a Dragon? Sorry, there were no Animals in the Bible’s Nativity Scene

 And behold, suddenly many dragons came out of the cave … Then the Lord, even though he was not yet two years old, roused himself, got to his feet, and stood in front of them.
 And the dragons worshipped him.
 When they finished worshipping him, they went away … So too both lions and leopards were worshipping him and accompanying him in the desert … showing them the way and being subject to them; and bowing their heads with great reverence they showed their servitude by wagging their tails.

-Wild beasts bowed down and worshipped him.
-(Image: Flickr user Frankieleo)
+Wild beasts bowed down and worshipped him. ( Frankieleo)

 Images of animals behaving peacefully is a frequent image in the Bible.
 They are meant to symbolize a time of peace, so it’s no wonder our idea of the birth of the Prince of Peace includes animals.
 Surprisingly, we don’t get too many dragons, leopards, or lions included in Christmas nativity sets.
 But seeing as the ox and the donkey are just as unbiblical, why not?

-Top image: Animals are commonly found in creche sets, but surprisingly not in the Bible.
-(Image: Marco Verch , CC BY 2.0)
+Top Image: Animals are commonly found in creche sets and nativity plays, but surprisingly not in the Bible.
+Source: Marco Verch/ CC BY SA 4.0

 The article ‘ An ox, an ass … a dragon?
 Sorry, there were no animals in the Bible’s nativity scene ’ by M J C Warren was originally published on The Conversation and has been republished under a Creative Commons license.